dashpay/dash-website/README.md

 * `gem install jekyll`

 ### Supporting Gems
-These Gems were also installed on the CI server.
+These Gems must also be installed on the CI server.

 * `gem install jekyll-paginate`
 * `gem install classifier-reborn`
+* `gem install jekyll-autoprefixer`

 ### Plugins
 * `jekyll-multiple-languages-plugin` installed as a git submodule in `_plugins/`.
 Documentation at https://github.com/perrywoodin/jekyll-multiple-languages-plugin.
 This is a modified fork that adds two new tags for outputting markdown `{% tmd key %}` or `{% translatemd key %}`